mjbenitez95/strings-py/README.md

 unique.py is for the following: Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?

+# 1.2: Check Permutation
+permutation.py is for the following: Given two strings, write a method to decide if one is a permutation of the other.

 # 1.4: Palindrome Permutation
 palindrome.py is for the following: Given a string, write a function to check if it is a permutation of a palindrome.
 A palindrome is a word or phrase that